-This is the schematic design of a microcontroller that is interfacing with a FTDI chip and a USB.
-USB is basically a high-speed signal, so it normally operates from 12 Megahertz to 14 Mbps.
+This is the schematic design of a microcontroller that is interfacing with an FTDI chip and a USB version 2.0.
+USB 2.0 is basically a high-speed signal, so it normally operates from 12 Megahertz to 240 Megahertz14.
 For such cases, you need to be careful when designing the layout.

-This connector is marked as power pin because 5 volts are directly going to it and we don’t know where this will be connected.
+There is a connector in the IC that is marked as a power pin because 5 volts are directly going to it and we don’t know where this will be connected.
 It will depend on the person who will be using this.
-By marking the pin as power pin, we indicate that the trace needs to be sufficient to carry 1.5 amps of current.
+By marking the pin as a power pin, we indicate that the trace needs to be sufficient to carry 1.5 amps of current.

 Impedance and Differential Pairs in KiCad